 Don’t Quit Your Day Job

 The median income for traditionally published authors who participated in the survey—based solely on book-related activities—was $12,400.
 Think about that for a moment.
 While many writers struggle to let go of the traditional publishing dream, it’s important to remember that a traditional publishing deal doesn’t always equate to financial success.
 According to the survey, even authors that have previously made a living as full-time writers—with a history of successful books—are now having to supplement their income with additional work to pay the bills.
-Consider your publishing goals and ask yourself how hard you’re willing to work to make your book a success.
+So, consider your publishing goals and ask yourself how hard you’re willing to work to make your book a success.

 Traditional Publishing: All That Glitters Isn't Necessarily Gold